 And now, without further delay, here’s my entry….(cue lightening flashes, a wolf howling in the distance, and menacing organ music rattling dust and cobwebs while the rats skitter deeper into the shadows)…

-“Well, at least I can check one off the list.”
+“Well, at least I can check one thing off the list.”

 Becca smiled, looking down at the library book in her hands.
-She thoughtfully moved an orange-gloved finger across its cover.
 The purple cover had been what first caught her attention – the particular shade drawing her eye.
-As she pulled the book from the shelf and examined it, she realized she couldn’t find an author or title – not anywhere on the front or back of the book, not written within the first pages as she peered curiously inside.
+As she had pulled the book from the shelf and examined it, she realized she couldn’t find an author or title – not anywhere on the front or back of the book, not written within the first pages as she peered curiously inside.
 Even library staff were unable to identify the book (something about it being “bulk cataloged”).
 That was when she knew – this would be the first library book she had checked out in years.
 The first book she’d read in almost just as long.

 Who had time to read anymore, really?